stbischof/doc/class-Catalog.md

       <td>false</td>
     </tr>
     <tr>
       <td colspan="5"><em>Reference to the access role that should be applied by default when users connect without explicit role assignment.
-This provides a baseline security policy for the catalog, typically configured to allow basic read access to public data while restricting sensitive information.
-If not specified, the system may apply a built-in default role or require explicit role assignment for all connections.
-This is particularly useful for public reporting scenarios or development environments.</em></td>
+This provides a baseline security policy for the schema, typically configured to allow basic read access to public data while restricting sensitive information.
+If not specified, Mondrian does not assign a built-in default role, and access will be denied unless a role is explicitly provided.
+This setting is particularly useful for public reporting scenarios, shared dashboards, or development environments where default read access is desirable.</em></td>
     </tr>
     <tr>
       <td><strong>dbschemas</strong></td>